curipha/userstyles/README.md

 Descriptions
 -------------------------
 ### Bye-bye_MS_*.user.css
-This style is works fine on Firefox only.
+These styles work fine on Firefox only.
 It is incompatible with Google Chrome.
 There is a difference in interpretation of `@font-face` directive between Firefox and Google Chrome.

 ### _export.sh